hero-tw/multicloud-examples/README.md

 make aws-apply
 ```

-You will be prompted for the name of the new cluster you want to create, and a region (should be us-east-1 or us-west-2),
-and a storage zone (us-east-1a, us-east-1b, us-west-2a, etc).
+You will be prompted for the name of the new cluster you want to create, and a region (should be us-east-1 or us-west-2), a storage zone (us-east-1a, us-east-1b, us-west-2a, etc), and a bucket name where terraform backend is stored.

 It will then spin for a while as it applies the EKS configuration.